dome9/terraform-provider-dome9/website/docs/r/notification.html.markdown

 # dome9\_notification

-This resource is used to create and manage Dome9 notifications.
-Notifications in Dome9 allow you to send alerts based on specific events or criteria to various destinations such as email, Slack, or an HTTP endpoint.
+This resource is used to create and manage CloudGuard notifications.
+Notifications in CloudGuard allow you to send alerts based on specific events or criteria to various destinations such as email, Slack, or an HTTP endpoint.

 ## Example Usage